newking9088/gpt_llama_rag_fine_tuning_classification/llm_general_knowledge.md

 ## Vector Embeddings (Dense Representations)

 Vector embeddings are also called dense representations.
 They provide a way to represent words or phrases as machine-readable numerical vectors in a multi-dimensional space, typically based on their contextual meaning.
-The principle is that similar phrases (in terms of semantic meaning) will have vectors that are close together by some measure (like Euclidean distance) and vice-versa.
+The principle is that similar phrases (in terms of semantic meaning) will have vectors that are close together by some measure (like Cosine similarity) and vice-versa.

 Off-the-shelf closed-source embedding models like OpenAI's text-embedding-ada-002 from the GPT-3 family have a fixed context window (input size) and embedding (output) size.
 These constraints must be worked around in practical applications.